Chart Color Schemes

 Infrastructure

-Farrer has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Farrer has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified zero projects expected to affect this region.
-Notable projects include Mixed-Use Complex In Mawson, Canberra Hospital Master Plan, The Centenary Hospital for Women and Children Expansion Project, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
-Relevant details are listed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified zero projects that could affect this region.
+Notable initiatives include Mixed-Use Complex in Mawson, Canberra Hospital Master Plan, The Centenary Hospital for Women and Children Expansion Project, and Canberra Light Rail Stage 4 - Woden to Tuggeranong.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.